The Cuckoo Trail

 There are no access restrictions for walkers, disabled users, cyclists or dogs, however consider and make room for other users.
 Cyclists should slow down or stop when necessary and dog owners should keep dogs under control.

-You can ride horses betweeen Ersham Road, Hailsham and Hampden Park.
+You can ride horses between Ghyll Road Heathfield to the A271 crossing at Horsebridge, and Ersham Road, Hailsham and Hampden Park.

 How to get there

-- Train: Stations at Polegate and Hampden Park
+- By train, stations at Polegate and Hampden Park

 - Car parking: at Heathfield, Horam, Hellingly, Hailsham, Polegate and Hampden Park

 - Horsebox parking: Hellingly Cuckoo Trail Car Park

 - Accommodation and events: Wealden Do

 The railway opened in 1880 and became known as the Cuckoo Line because traditionally, the first cuckoo of spring was released from a cage at Heathfield Fair.
 The line was axed under the Beeching cuts and eventually closed in 1968.
 Improvements to the path started in 1990 with the partnership of Sustrans.

 The Cuckoo Trail is jointly owned and managed by Wealden District Council and East Sussex County Council.